How Collaborative Divorce Works: FAQs

 - Each party hires their own attorney.
 In choosing your attorney, be sure to hire one that is supportive of mediation and understands the negotiation process.
 An attorney who represents you with the zealous advocate approach required in a courtroom will not be as effective when trying to negotiate.

 - Meet with your attorney privately, without your spouse and spouse's attorney.
 Be sure to let your attorney know exactly what you want, but remember that you may have to compromise on some things.
-Let your attorney know your limits--what is the least you are willing to accept and what is your ultimate goal.
-For example, in child support negotiations, you may be asking for $300 a week, which you think is air and necessary.
-However, you know that you absolutely will not be able to live with less than $200 a week.
-You and your attorney should have each of these issues decided on before negotiations begin in order to keep the process running smoothly and to reach the best solution for everyone.
+Let your attorney know your limits.
+You and your attorney should have major issues decided on before negotiations begin in order to keep the process running smoothly and to reach the best solution for everyone.

 - You and your attorney meet with your spouse and your spouse's attorney.
 This "four-way" meeting will probably occur on a regular basis.
 Collaborative divorces often include other professionals like child custody specialists and even accountants.
 It is important that these individuals are party-neutral so that their input is not influenced by bias.
 Typically, party-neutral professionals of this sort are committed to helping you settle your case outside of court.

 - Contact a family or domestic relations court to file your divorce papers and settlement agreement.
 Because you have gone through a collaborative law divorce, this filing will be a simple, uncontested procedure.

 Collaborative divorce can save you time, money, and the stress of litigation.
 Most importantly, it can allow the parties to work together to reach a solution that is best for everyone involved.